nfamula/betting-game/README.md

 # Betting Game
-Completed project as a part of Lighthouse Labs coursework week 6.
+Completed assignment as a part of Lighthouse Labs coursework week 6.

 Simple betting game to run in the browser.